pydantic/logfire/docs/guides/onboarding_checklist/add_manual_tracing2.md

 Here the spans themselves still have their level set to `info` as is the default, but they're colored red instead of blue because they contain an error log.

 If a span finishes with an unhandled exception, then in addition to recording a traceback as described above, the span's log level will be set to `error`.
-This will not happen when using the `span.record_exception` method.
+This will not happen when using the [`span.record_exception`][logfire.LogfireSpan.record_exception] method.

 In the database, the log level is stored as a number in the `level` column.
 The values are based on OpenTelemetry, e.g. `info` is `9`.
 You can convert level names to numbers using the `level_num` SQL function, e.g. `level > level_num('info')` will find all 'unusual' records.
 You can also use the `level_name` SQL function to convert numbers to names, e.g. `SELECT level_name(level), ...` to see a human-readable level in the Explore view.
 Note that the `level` column is indexed so that filtering on `level = level_num('error')` is efficient, but filtering on `level_name(level) = 'error'` is not.